Occupational Therapy

 What is occupational therapy and why do I need a therapist?

 Maybe your child appears clumsy, or has difficulty using their hands together to do everyday tasks and activities?
 Maybe their handwriting appears illegible?
-Or has a hard time making eye contact and staying still when necessary?
-Prefers to play alone rather than with others?
+Or they have a hard time staying still when necessary?
+Maybe they prefer to play alone rather than with others?
 Or maybe they have poor boundaries, and push, touch, or bump into other kids constantly, which repeatedly turns into arguments and fights?
-Or experiences limited food choices or other types of sensitivities?
-Maybe he/she appears to lag behind other kids in hitting typical developmental milestones?
-Or maybe your child or adolescent feels anxious and constantly overwhelmed and doesn’t want to participate or engage with family, peers, or others during everyday activities, is growing increasingly isolated and you don’t what else to do to help them?
+Or they experience limited food choices or other types of sensitivities?
+Maybe they appear to lag behind other kids in reaching developmental milestones?
+Or maybe your child or adolescent feels anxious and constantly overwhelmed and doesn’t want to participate or engage with family, peers, or others during everyday activities, and is growing increasingly isolated; as a parent or caregiver, you don’t know what else to do to help them?

 Occupational therapy (OT) is an evidence-based holistic scientific health profession that works with individuals of all ages and levels of ability to help them do the things they want and need to do in life.
-In fact, many people are completely unaware that OT exists until they or a family member becomes sick or injured!
-However, individuals do not need to be disabled before taking advantage of what OT has to offer.
-Many people choose to work with an OT to enhance their wellness and overall quality of life.
-OTs practice in many diverse settings that may include hospitals, rehabilitation facilities, skilled nursing facilities, schools, community centers, and pediatric outpatient clinics.
-They can work independently or with other professionals including doctors, psychiatrists, teachers, psychologists, counselors and case managers, physical therapists, and speech and language pathologists.
+Many people are unaware that OT exists until they or a family member becomes sick or injured!
+However, individuals need not be disabled before taking advantage of what OT offers.
+Many people work with an OT to enhance their wellness and overall quality of life.
+OTs practice in diverse settings including hospitals, rehabilitation facilities, skilled nursing facilities, schools, community centers, and pediatric outpatient clinics.
+They can work independently or with other professionals including doctors, psychiatrists, teachers, psychologists, counselors, case managers, physical therapists, and speech and language pathologists.

-OTs are required to complete a master’s or doctoral degree level of education, participate in fieldwork on a variety of clinical and community sites, and pass a national standardized board exam.
+OTs complete a master’s or doctoral degree level of education, participate in fieldwork at various clinical and community sites, and pass a national standardized board exam.
 Licensure is then granted and regulated by the individual states.
-An OTs educational process focuses on all aspects and levels of human development with an emphasis on enhancing functional performance in day-to-day tasks and activities in all types of environments (home, school, work, community).
+An OT’s educational process focuses on all aspects and levels of human development, emphasizing enhancing functional performance in day-to-day tasks and activities in all types of environments (i.e., home, school, work, community).

 Kim works with children (5+), adolescents, young adults, and adults to promote:

-• Life skills development allowing for more independent living
+• Life skills development to support independent/inter-dependent living

-• Health/wellness skills development and lifestyle balance (self-care)
+• Health/wellness skills development to support self-care and lifestyle balance

-• Improved executive functioning and task management in daily routines
+• Executive functioning development to promote task management in daily routines

 • Gross and fine motor skills development